Just released: How to raise venture capital in 2023

 Tech E&O Claims Examples

-To see how E&O claims can play out in the tech sphere, let’s look at an example.
+To see how E&O claims can play out in the tech sphere, consider this example of a tech E&O claims example.
 A medical billing company needed to integrate the records of a large pharmaceutical distributor across several networks.
 It hired a software company specializing in software to integrate data across multiple platforms.

 When the pharmaceutical company needed their data, it was discovered that the software had failed and had destroyed over 30% of the records.
 This resulted in fines and lost revenue of over $2,840,000.
 The pharmaceutical company sued the medical billing company and the software manufacturer and was awarded $3,000,000 plus punitive damages at trial.

 Another, more famous, example can be seen in the case of Oracle v.
 Google.
-Back in 2010, Oracle sued Google over claims that Google has been running a program that infringes on Java’s patent.
-Google has claimed that the use of the APIs in question falls under fair use.
+Back in 2010, Oracle sued Google over claims that Google had been running a program that infringes on Java’s patent.
+Google claimed that the use of the APIs in question falls under fair use.
+This case highlights the importance of patent liability insurance, which can provide crucial protection for companies facing such high-stakes intellectual property disputes.

 In 2018, the United States Court of Appeals for the Federal Circuit ruled in favor of Oracle.
 Oracle is seeking more than $8 billion in damages, while Google is appealing to the Supreme Court of the United States.
 For both parties, the nine-year court sage has consumed considerable resources.